jmferreirab/fcc/README.md

-# freecodecamp assignments
+# freecodecamp coursework

-A repo to track my progress on FCC assignments.
+A repo to track my progress on FCC coursework.

 ## Table of Contents